drycc/workflow/src/applications/managing-app-processes.md

 ## Restarting an Application Processes

-If you need to restart an application process, you may use `deis ps:restart`.
-Behind the scenes, Deis Workflow instructs Kubernetes to terminate the old process and launch a new one in its place.
+If you need to restart an application process, you may use `drycc ps:restart`.
+Behind the scenes, Drycc Workflow instructs Kubernetes to terminate the old process and launch a new one in its place.

 ```
-$ deis ps
+$ drycc ps
 === scenic-icehouse Processes
 --- web:
 scenic-icehouse-web-3291896318-7lord up (v2)